ozdemiremrah81/rsschool-devops-course-tasks/task2/readme.md

 - `.github/workflows/`: This folder contains YAML files defining Github Actions (gha) pipelines.

-- `screenshots`: This folder contains some screenshots to provide details about the completed parts of the task.
+- `taskx`: For each task in the course, there will be specific folder to provide the details of the task.

-- `taskx`: For each task in the course, there will be specific folder to provide the documentation of the task.
+- `taskx\screenshots`: This folder contains some screenshots to provide details about the completed parts of the task.

 - `terraform` This folder contains all terraform files (.tf) which actually creates configured resources via gha pipeline.